Service Level Agreement Profiles¶

 To apply an SLA profile, you can drop an SLA action under a HTTP Request or Container in the Virtual User tree.

-SLA profiles list
+SLA profiles list¶

-The SLA Profile page uses a layout with the list on the left and edition on the right.
+The SLA Profile page uses a layout with the list on the left and edition and usages on the right.
 The list features all the usual possibilities as described in the dedicated section about lists.

-SLA Configuration
+SLA Usage¶

-Name Description
+| Name | Description |

-Metric The metric that this Threshold will apply to.
-Only raw metrics can be used, calculated metrics like percentiles are not available since they are processed afterwards.
+| Metric | The metric that this Threshold will apply to.
+Only raw metrics can be used, calculated metrics like percentiles are not available since they are processed afterwards. |

-Name Display name for this SLA.
+| Name | Display name for this SLA. |

-Severity Passed for no SLA triggered, otherwise pick warning or critical depending on severity.
+| Severity | Passed for no SLA triggered, otherwise pick warning or critical depending on severity. |

-From, To Define the boundaries of this SLA.
+| From, To | Define the boundaries of this SLA. |

-During Number of occurrences or Time waited until a failed SLA is reported.
-Use this to avoid having too many failed SLA reports because of single hits above th
+| During | Number of occurrences or Time waited until a failed SLA is reported.
+Use this to avoid having too many failed SLA reports because of single hits above th |

 Note